PODCASTS

 Together, they present insights gleaned from their multi-year research study funded by USDA-NIFA and published in the Journal of Agriculture, Food Systems, and Community Development in Jan 2025: U.S. farmers market attendance and experiences: Descriptive results from a national survey.

-The podcast episode was hosted by Jaclyn Pace, Director of the Utah Farmer Market Association and a member of NAFSN Leadership 2025.
+Hosted by Jaclyn Pace, Director of the Utah Farmer Market Association and a member of NAFSN Leadership since 2025.

 This episode features: